cebix/frodo4/README.md

 When you start Frodo you are presented with a settings window.
 Most settings have reasonable defaults, so there should be very little you have to configure:

-* Under “Input” you can assign game controllers to the two C64 joystick ports (these have to be plugged in before starting Frodo).
+* Under “Input” you can assign game controllers to the two C64 joystick ports.
+If you do not assign them manually, Frodo will auto-detect any connected game controllers when starting the emulation.

 C64 joysticks are typically digital devices with eight directions and just one button.
 Frodo lets you use the D-pad and left stick of the controller for the